 Education Loan for Management Quota Eligibility Requirements

 Education loan eligibility for management quota students largely mirrors that of general admissions.
-However, due to the higher fees associated with management seats, banks and NBFCs tend to place greater emphasis on the co-applicant's financial stability and the collateral offered.
+However, due to the higher fees associated with management seats, lenders tend to place greater emphasis on the co-applicant’s financial stability and the collateral offered.

 - You must be an Indian national who has been admitted under the management quota.